ev3dev/edu-docs/docs/workflow/development-workflow.md

 While it is a bit daunting to start by choosing a [Programming Language](http://www.ev3dev.org/docs/programming-languages) if you're new to programming, the list of languages are more or less sorted from easiest for beginners such as Python, to more advanced options such as C++ and C.

-# Choosing a Workflow and Toolchain
+# Choosing a Toolchain

-## Workflow Introduction
+## Workflow is dependant on the programming language

 >This mostly applies to more advanced language options.